strauss/maze/README.md

 The name is some kind of "inside joke" from the first iteration of the Java course.
 For the last session I implemented a non-thread-safe version of the philosopher's problem.
 The apprentice's exercise was "make it thread-safe".
-In my approach the chopsticks "knew" more about the philosophers than the other way around.
+In my approach the chopsticks "knew" more about the philosophers than the other way around (it seemed practical from a technical point of view).
 One of the apprentices was too confused by that fact, that they couldn't finish the exercise.

 I named the bot "chopstick" because it does things unconventionally backwards.